Tips to Save Money on your Rental

 Make sure to get the manager's contact telephone number and entry/exit procedures for your vacation property.
 We suggest storing the contact's information in your cell phone and wallet.

 Congratulations!
 All that is left is making the most of your vacation!

 During your Stay

-- Be respectful of the local community.
-Often, adjacent residences are filled by permanent locals.
-Remember the golden rule and treat others the same way you'd like to be treated by vacationers next to your home.
+- Please remember to respect your neighbors.
+Residents often times live within earshot.
+Remember the golden rule and treat others the same way you'd like to be treated by visitors next to your primary residence.

-- Enjoy your stay!
-Make sure you protect the property owner (and your things!) by keeping the vacation home locked up while you are away, just like you would in your own home.
+- Remember to protect the owner (and your things!) by keeping the vacation rental secured when you are away, just like you would in your own home.

-- When your things are all out, begin a walk-through of the property to make sure that no property damage occurred during your stay.
-We recommend walking through with the property manager whenever possible (this may not be possible)..
-If the property owner is not available, ensure that you take photos of the property to record its condition.
+- When your things are all out, do a walk-through of the rental home to make sure no property damage occurred during your remain.
+If it is possible, do this walk-out review with the property owner present.
+If the property manager is not available, be sure to take photos of the property to record its condition.